-The adopted Workforce Plan 2022-2026 identified that Council's workforce is ageing, with 42% of our staff being over 50 years of age.
-Over the next 3-4 years Council will lose a number of long-term employees.
+The adopted Workforce Plan 2026-2029 identified that Council's workforce is ageing, with 45% of our staff being 44 years of age or younger.
+Over the next 5 years Council will lose a number of long-term employees.

 Council has set aside a pool of restricted monies to enable funding of employee leave entitlements, particularly resulting from the retirement or resignation of long term employees.